NexusFi: Find Your Edge

 Risk Management #

 Position size to the day type.
 On identified balance days, use standard size — setups are higher frequency but gains per trade are smaller.
-On trend days, use 1.5x-2x standard size for the primary continuation setup — but only after the first pullback confirms the trend is intact, never at the initial impulse.
+On trend days, use 1.5x-2x standard size for the primary continuation setup — but only after the first pullback confirms the trend is intact.

 Use IB as your risk anchor.
 On balance days, risk to the opposite side of the IB.
 On trend days, risk to the most recent period's low (for longs).
 The IB creates a natural structure for stop placement that adapts to each session's volatility.